-to be a wonderful experience for me.
-The people at NHTI were so helpful.
+NHTI were so helpful.
 The professors were great.
 They all seemed to take a lot of pride in the school.
 Everyone seems to be pulling for the students to succeed, from Financial Aid to the Bookstore to Student Affairs.
 Going to NHTI really paid off.
 I graduated on Saturday and started a new job on Monday."

-Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than February 3, 2006 for Fall 2006 admission (with the exception of the interview).
+Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than February 2, 2007 for Fall 2007 admission (with the exception of the interview).

-- 1. A course in high school science (biology or chemistry), or the equivalent, must have been completed with a minimum grade of "C"; - 2.
-An informational group interview with the Dental Admissions Committee is required; - 3.
-Observe professional practices in a dental office for a period of not less than twenty hours prior to first-time enrollment; - Be in good physical and mental health in order to qualify for the program.
+- A course in high school science (biology or chemistry), or the equivalent, must have been completed with a minimum grade of "C"; - An informational group interview with the Dental Admissions Committee is required; - Observe professional practices in a dental office for a period of not less than twenty hours prior to first-time enrollment.